joesurf/sgunchained-repo/README.md

 ## About The Project

+<p>Unchained is a website that provides a collection of activities for people to do in Singapore.
+We hope to provide experiences that serve to inspire users in some way.</p>

 <p align="right">(<a href="#top">back to top</a>)</p>
-<p>Unchained is a website that provides a collection of activities for people to do in Singapore</p>

 ### Built With